null-dev/LGTweaks/README.md

 - Allow [KDE Connect](https://kdeconnect.kde.org/) to access the clipboard in the background
 - Enable rotating the phone upside down
 - Long-press the Google Assistant key to toggle the flashlight
+- `FLAG_SECURE` is disabled globally.
+Screenshot any app you want!
+- The contents of specific apps have been hidden from recents.
+This does not mean they have `FLAG_SECURE` though, this only affects recents.
+You can still screenshot them.